marcossantiago/kubernetes-workshop/02_real_app.md

 * Pods get a private IP address by default.
 * Cannot be reached from outside the cluster.
-* Use `kubectl port-forward` to map a local port to a port inside the `k8s-real-demo` pod.
+* Use `kubectl port-forward` to map a local port to a port inside a pod.

 ---

 ```
-$ kubectl port-forward <pod-name> 8080 &
+$ kubectl port-forward <POD-NAME> 8080 &
 ```

 ```
 $ curl 0.0.0.0:8080

 Hello from Container Solutions.
-I'm running version 1.0 on k8s-real-demo-648d67845-hh8bn
+I'm running version 1.0 on ...
 ```

 ---